BIRD Conservatoire: Alma Road

-In November, Bird College moved to its new campus on Alma Road in Sidcup, bringing all of the college's facilities onto one site for the first time.
+In November 2016, BIRD moved to its new campus on Alma Road in Sidcup, bringing all of the college's facilities onto one site for the first time.
 The Alma Road site was originally built as the Sidcup Secondary School (1955–1965), with two matching adjacent buildings; one for girls and one for boys.
 One of these buildings now houses Birkbeck Primary School.
-The second, which now houses Bird College, was used as the Sidcup Adult Education Centre prior to its acquisition by Bird College.
+The second, which now houses BIRD Conservatoire, was used as the Sidcup Adult Education Centre prior to its acquisition by BIRD Conservatoire.
 An architectural competition was launched by the Royal Institute of British Architects in the autumn of 2011, with the design brief for a complete overhaul of the site, providing state of the art facilities for the college.
 The winning designs were submitted by Hoskins Architects of Glasgow, work started in 2015.
 The college took partial residence of the building in the autumn of 2015 and almost full residence in November 2016.

 Former

-From 1965 onward the college was based at Studio House, a detached Georgian property occupying the corner plot of Station Road and Crescent Road in Sidcup.
+From 1965 onward the Conservatoire was based at Studio House, a detached Georgian property occupying the corner plot of Station Road and Crescent Road in Sidcup.
 Originally a residential property, the ground floor reception rooms were used as dance studios until the 1990s, when a large studio/theatre extension was built on what was the rear garden.
 Studio House was the college's principal campus until the acquisition of Birkbeck Centre in the 1970s.

 Birkbeck Centre was a former Victorian school situated on the corner of Birkbeck Road and Clarence Crescent in Sidcup.
 Acquired for the college in 1977, it was extensively refurbished and re-opened by Prime Minister and Bexley MP, Sir Edward Heath.
 Birkbeck Centre comprised a number of dance studios of different sizes, including a large studio located in a pre-fabricated building to the rear of the property.
 Adjacent to Birkbeck Centre was the Admin Cottage, which housed the college's administrative, marketing and finance teams, the Principal's office and a teachers rest room and kitchen.
 Birkbeck Centre remained the college's primary campus until 2007 when the college moved to 'The Centre' on Station Road.

 Studio House, Birkbeck Centre and the Admin Cottage were sold in early 2016.

 The Centre

-The Centre Bird college's previous main site is a former school located on Station Road in Sidcup.
+The Centre BIRD's previous main site is a former school located on Station Road in Sidcup.
 It was a music and dance complex owned by the London Borough of Bexley and was previously known as the Bexley Academy of Music and Performing Arts.
 It was used primarily as a venue for pre-vocational dance and music training.
-When the College became the official approved provider for music provision in the London Borough of Bexley in 2007, Bird College took residency of the building and was responsible for the management of the site.
+When the College became the official approved provider for music provision in the London Borough of Bexley in 2007, BIRD Conservatoire took residency of the building and was responsible for the management of the site.
 The Centre offered (within the main building and annexes on site) a range of dance studios with sprung flooring and installed sound systems, tuition/practice rooms and performance opportunities in the larger studios.